ymunemasa/data-tutorials/tutorials/hortonworks/tag-based-policies-atlas-ranger/tutorial.md

 ![select_tag_based_policies_rajops](/assets/tag-based-policies-atlas-ranger/select_tag_based_policies_rajops.png)

-You will see a page like this:
+You will see a page like given below.

 ![new_tag_rajops](/assets/tag-based-policies-atlas-ranger/new_tag_rajops.png)